 Become a Sheriff

-New recruits enter the BCSS as deputy sheriffs and are provided with opportunities for continuing education, skill specialization and career advancement.
-Deputy sheriffs are able to advance their careers by pursuing opportunities to become sergeants, staff sergeants, inspectors and superintendents.
-The highest ranking sheriff is the chief sheriff, followed by deputy chiefs.
+New recruits enter the BCSS as Deputy Sheriffs and are provided with opportunities for continuing education, skill specialization and career advancement.
+Deputy Sheriffs are able to advance their careers by pursuing opportunities to become sergeants, staff sergeants, inspectors and superintendents.
+The highest-ranking Sheriff is the Chief Sheriff, who reports to the Assistant Deputy Minister.

-Full details on how to apply, including a downloadable application form, an information package for applicants and details on the selection criteria are available on the JIBC's Sheriff Academy website.
+Full details on how to apply, including the Deputy Sheriff Recruitment Requirements, the Deputy Sheriff Job Description and details on the selection criteria are available on the Deputy Sheriff careers page.

-Upon hiring, new recruits are scheduled to attend mandatory Sheriff Recruit Training (SRT) at the Sheriff Academy at the Justice Institute of B.C.
-Typically, training is offered once or twice a year.
+Upon hiring, new recruits are scheduled to attend mandatory Sheriff Recruit Training (SRT) at the Sheriff Academy at the JIBC.
 There is no cost to recruits for training and a training wage is provided.